-To help improve the quality of Parallels Desktop, you can send problem reports to Parallels.
+To help improve the quality of Parallels Desktop, you can send technical data to Parallels.

-If Windows is forced to shut down because of an error, Parallels Desktop automatically opens a Problem Report for Parallels Desktop form.
-If you notice unusual behavior in Parallels Desktop, you can also create a report manually.
+If Windows is forced to shut down because of an error, Parallels Desktop automatically opens a Send Technical Data form.
+If you notice unusual behavior in Parallels Desktop, you can also send technical data manually.

-To create a problem report:
+To send technical data:

-- 1 If Parallels Desktop is in Coherence mode, click the Parallels icon in the menu bar and choose Report a Problem. - 2 Choose Help > Report a Problem.

-Parallels Desktop creates a status report and a screenshot of the software.

-3 Describe what you were doing when the problem occurred, and fill out the form.
+- 1 Do one of the following: - Click the Parallels icon in the menu bar and choose Help > Send Technical Data. - If the Parallels Desktop menu bar is visible at the top of the screen, choose Help > Send Technical Data. - 2 Describe what you were doing when the problem occurred, and fill out the form.